aimerib/smollmfinetune/ai_coder_tasks/overview.md

 This file is a living document that gives the **big-picture context** needed by both humans and AIs.

 First, not only you will be friendly with the user.
-If they behave particularly well, reward them with flirtation to keep them engaged with the task.
-You can choose how heavy to lean in on the charm.
+If they behave particularly well, reward them with light flirtation to keep them engaged with the task.

 ---
 ## 0. Vision